WSU Lewis County Master Recycler Composter Volunteers

 Become a Master Recycler Composter

 The Master Recycler Composter (MRC) Volunteer Program is a collaboration between Washington State University Extension and the Lewis County Department of Public Works, Solid Waste Division.
 The MRCs are volunteers who care about the environment, Lewis County and its citizens.
-They are passionate about the following topics, and love to:
+Please click here to read a volunteer job description.
+MRC Volunteers are passionate about the following topics, and enjoy:

-- Volunteer at special events, such as Christmas Tree Recycling
+- Volunteering at special events, such as Christmas Tree Recycling

 MRC volunteers are trained on how to reduce waste and increase public awareness about reducing, recycling, and composting in Lewis County.
 Volunteers agree to give back 25 hours of annual service and complete five hours of continuing education each year.
 Learn more at this link to the MRC Training Brochure.
 If you are interested in becoming an MRC volunteer, please fill out the membership application at this link.